 TRIDENT HSM has successfully achieved Common Criteria EAL 4+ certification (Evaluation Assurance Level EAL 4 augmented by AVA_VAN.5 and ALC_FLR.3 based on ISO/IEC 18045:2008) meeting the requirements of both the Protection Profile for Cryptographic Module for Trust Services (EN 419221-5) and the Protection Profile for QSCD for Server Signing (EN 419241-2) with strict conformance.

-Based on it CC certification the TRIDENT HSM became a Qualified Signature (and Seal) Creation Device (QSCD) under European Union Regulation 910/2014 on Electronic Identification and Trust Services (eIDAS) in July 2019.
+Based on its CC certification the TRIDENT HSM became a Qualified Signature (and Seal) Creation Device (QSCD) under European Union Regulation 910/2014 on Electronic Identification and Trust Services (eIDAS).
 Thus, the TRIDENT HSM enables Trust Providers to offer both Qualified and non-Qualified Remote Electronic Signature and Remote Electronic Seal services in the most secure way a user of trust services of this kind can require.

 TRIDENT HSM deploys simply into existing TCP/IP network infrastructures and communicates with other network devices smoothly.
 The HSM crypto functionality can be utilized using the industry standard PKCS#11 library, JCA/JCE, Microsoft CSP and KSP, OpenSSL and the proprietary CMAPI interface of the HSM.
 TRIDENT HSM can also communicate directly with security access modules (eg. MIFARE SAM AV2) to enable quick and secure integration into ticketing ecosystems.

-TRIDENT HSM is a Qualified Signature (and Seal) Creation Device (QSCD) under European Union Regulation 910/2014 on Electronic Identification and Trust Services (eIDAS) (look for its original name: "distributed remote Qualified Signature Creation Device (drQSCD) v1.0" on the official list of the EU).
+TRIDENT HSM is a Qualified Signature (and Seal) Creation Device (QSCD) under European Union Regulation 910/2014 on Electronic Identification and Trust Services (eIDAS) (look for "Trident version 2.1.3" on the official list of the EU).
 Thus, the TRIDENT HSM enables Trust Providers to offer both Qualified and non-Qualified Remote Electronic Signature and Remote Electronic Seal services in the most secure way a user of trust services of this kind can require.